AlphyAlex/Traffic-Light-Controller-with-Pedestrian-Support/README.md

 # Traffic-Light-Controller-with-Pedestrian Support
-This project implements a Mealy Finite State Machine (FSM) for a traffic light controller with pedestrian crossing support.
+This project implements a Finite State Machine (FSM) for a traffic light controller with pedestrian crossing support.

 The design ensures:
 Proper traffic sequencing (RED → GREEN → YELLOW → RED)